meuleman/epilogos/README.md

 <p>Before you can run Epilogos on your own data, you will need to complete two steps.</p>

 <p>First, you will need to modify your data such that Epilogos can understand it.
 In order to assist with this, we have provided a bash script which takes ChromHMM files and generates Epilogos input files.
-This can be found at <code>scripts/preprocess_data_ChromHMM.sh</code>.
+This can be found at <code>scripts/preprocess_data_ChromHMM.sh</code> (to get usage information run without arguments).
 If you would prefer not to use the script, data is to be formatted as follows:</p>

 ```
 Column 1: Chromosome